chas-academy/u11-fullstack-js/README.md

 - Add function for checking if items is in cart and then change btn-text to "In Cart".
 (Kinda works with state)
 - Fix so form-buttons don't need to be clicked twice to do what they're supposed to.
 (FIXED)
 - Fix function for editing user through dashboard.
 (FIXED)

 - Add error handling on all forms and queries.
 (Needs back-end fix to.)
 - Fix so user is forced to be logged in to shop.
 (If time, no requirment)(Maybe with cart in localstorage and send logged in state to back-end)
+- Fix so form-modals doesnt close when you click outside of inputs.